CloudChi/FX-Framework/README.md

 - All Module scripts pass errors up to calling scripts, except scripts in the Button, Procedures or Triggers Structure subfolders.

+## Script Prefixes
+- sub
+  - Any script that **must** be called by another script
+    - In the following Module Types
+      - Public
+      - Protected
+      - Private
+  - Passes errors and doesn't handle/display errors
+- dep
+- btn
+  - Called by buttons on layouts
+  - Handles/Diplays errors
+- trg
+  - Called by triggers on layouts
+  - Handles/Diplays errors
+- cfg???

 Structure subfolder types (in Regular Modules):